marcellbarsony/obsidian/Networking/General/Layer-2/MAC-address.md

 source MAC address to all devices on the local network using the broadcast MAC address (**FF:FF:FF:FF:FF:FF**).

-It is used when the sender doesn’t know the recipient’s MAC address.
+It is used when the sender does not know the recipient’s MAC address.

 ## Attack Vectors